-Chloë Pardoe is in her final year of masters at the Wales International Academy of Voice where she studies with Dennis O’Neill and Nuccia Focile.
+Chloë Pardoe is a recent graduate of the Wales International Academy of Voice where she studied with Dennis O’Neill, Nuccia Focile and Linda Kitchen.
+During her studies, she was generously supported by the Dennis O'Neill Foundation.
 Prior to this, she trained at the Royal Birmingham Conservatoire where she graduated with a first class degree studying under Christine Cairns.

-Chloë is an Iford Arts New Generation Artist this season and has recently sung the role of Ida Die Fledermaus as part of the Bath Festival.
-She will join Iford Arts in the summer for their Young Artist Gala and to perform in L’elisir d’amore.
-As well as this, Chloë will return to Opera Holland Park where she has been singing for the past few seasons and has been selected to sing in an upcoming performance of The Rake’s Progress for the Aldeburgh Festival conducted by Barbara Hannigan.
+Chloë was a 2019 Iford Arts New Generation Artist where she sang the role of Ida Die Fledermaus as part of the Bath Festival.
+She joined Iford Arts in the summer 2019 for their Young Artist Gala and to perform in L’elisir d’amore.
+Chloë sings regularly with Opera Holland Park as part of their chorus and will make her company debut singing the role of 3rd Woman Margot la Rouge in 2020.

 Chloë has appeared as a soloist for several choral and oratorio works such as Handel Messiah, Vivaldi Gloria, Haydn Nelson Mass, Haydn Theresienmesse, Handel Dixit Dominus, Mozart Requiem and Haydn Harmoniemesse.
 She looks forward to singing her first Mendelssohn’s Elijah next season in Snape Maltings.

 Operatic engagements include Sesto Giulio Cesare, La Ciesca Gianni Schicchi, L’Enfant L’Enfant et les Sortilèges , Hänsel Hänsel und Gretel and Dido Dido and Aeneas.
 Some of Chloë’s operatic repertoire includes Cherubino Le Nozze di Figaro, Siebel Faust, Dorabella Cosi Fan Tutte and Annio La Clemenza di Tito.